Death Note: Light Up the New World: Plot

 Ten years after the deaths of Light Yagami/Kira and L, in a world afflicted with cyber-terrorism, a chain of unexplained deaths suggests that Death Notes are being used once more.
 Interpol assigns L's biological successor, Ryuzaki, to the newly established "Death Note Task Force", led by Detective Tsukuru Mishima.
 They quickly secure a notebook during a killing spree in Shibuya, after its owner, Sakura Aoi, is killed.
 Upon touching Aoi's notebook, the Task Force meets and questions its original owner - a Shinigami named Beppo - who reveals that there are six Death Notes currently in the human world; this is the maximum number that can exist there at any one time.
 The Task Force resolves to find the remaining five Death Notes.

 Similarly, Aoi's killer - cyber-terrorist Yuki Shien - vows to acquire all the notebooks, believing he is on a mission from Light via his Shinigami, Ryuk.
 Inciting global panic with a virus featuring a video of Light as Kira, Shien then makes contact with Light's girlfriend and former ally, Misa Amane.
 After restoring her memories of Death Notes and gifting her with his, Shien asks Misa to disclose information which he believes will reveal where Light is hiding; she refuses, having watched Light seemingly die ten years ago.
 Undaunted, Shien uses his exceptional hacking abilities to locate three Death Notes, killing their owners in the process.
 He then impersonates Kira via another virus, threatening a killing spree unless L's successor reveals his name and face.
 In response, Ryuzaki spreads a CGI video of the original L, inviting Kira to a website intended to trick him into revealing his location.
 Anticipating this, Shien escapes before killing one of the original Kira investigators - Touta Matsuda.
 Fearing that the investigation is compromised, the Japanese government dissolves the Death Note Task Force.

 Refusing to give up, Mishima finds a hidden message in Ryuzaki's video: "I own the last Death Note".
 Enraged, Mishima confronts Ryuzaki in his home and discovers the latter's unconventional relationship with his Shinigami, Arma.
 However, Ryuzaki reveals that his Death Note is blank, having promised L before his death that he would never use one.
 Upon leaving, Mishima is arrested on suspicion of compromising the investigation.
-A year prior, Mishima was tasked with locating Hikari Yagami, Light's secret successor who was placed in the care of prosecutor Teru Mikami.
-However, both Yagami and Mikami subsequently vanished, leading the police to suspect Mishima of conspiring with Kira.
+A year prior, Mishima was tasked with locating Light's son and secret successor, who was placed in the care of prosecutor Teru Mikami.
+However, both the son and Mikami had subsequently vanished, leading the police to suspect Mishima of conspiring with Kira.
 After Mishima is interrogated, Ryuzaki frees him so that he can access the Task Force's Death Note and confront the new Kira.
 Agreeing to meet Ryuzaki at the National Arts Centre, Shien again asks Misa for her help, which she reluctantly gives.